 Here are a few pictures from our special day…

-I want to note that while this calls for a celebration, it’s also a difficult and bittersweet time for me and my husband.
-Because truth be told, we can’t help but think about all the heartache and loss and pain this little girl, as well as her family, went through in order to have this day written on our calendar.
+While this calls for a celebration, I want to note that it’s also a difficult and bittersweet time for my husband and me.
+Because truth be told, we can’t help but think about all the heartache and loss and pain this little girl and her family went through to have this day written on our calendar.
 It didn’t come without a price.
-A price I wish no child, parent, grandparent, aunt, uncle or sibling would ever have to pay.
+A price I wish no child, parent, grandparent, aunt, uncle, or sibling would ever have to pay.